guardian/service-catalogue/packages/cloudquery/README.md

 ## Running

-1. Put your GitHub PAT and Snyk token in the `.env.local` file in  `~/.gu/service_catalogue/` (n.b.
+1. Put your GitHub PAT and Snyk token in the `.env.local` file at `~/.gu/service_catalogue/`(n.b.
 DO NOT put them in the repo `.env` file, as you could commit a secret by accident).
 2. Start Docker
 3. Run: